This article was first published on July 8th, 2021, and was last updated July 2023.

 Your goal should be to get people to stay on your site for as long as possible.
 This will increase the likelihood of getting a conversion.
 But you still want them to engage with your site in an effective way.

-Make sure each of your pages have a purpose, this will help you know whether a higher bounce rate or exit rate is bad or intended.
-And you can see where customers drop off in Google Analytics
+Make sure each of your pages has a purpose; this will help you know whether a higher bounce rate or exit rate is bad or intended.
+And you can see where customers drop off in Google Analytics.

 Measuring Your SEO ROI Can Prove Your Value